persquare/URLSchemeHandler/Readme.md

 ## The App

 The core is a minimal AppleScript application that registers as the handler for URL-schemes.
+The generic form of invocation is `<url-scheme>/<action>?<key>=<value>&...`
-URL-schemes are added to the Info.plist file
+URL-schemes are added to the Info.plist file (self-modifying code, yikes).
-Handlers are placed in `~/Library/Application Support/URLSchemeHandler/<url-scheme>/<action>?<key>=<value>&...` as executable scripts
+Handlers must be placed in `~/Library/Application Support/URLSchemeHandler/<url-scheme>/<action>` as executable scripts.

 - Clicking the app allows editing of URL-schemes (1)
 - After closing, the app restarts to register the schemes (2)